Aged care jobs in Sydney

 • RN: $50 - $120 per hour

-Incentives, allowances and bonuses apply for certain areas and contract placements.
+You may be able to earn incentives; allowances and bonuses are applicable for certain areas and contract placements.
 Reforms in aged care have led to pay rises for aged care workers in recent years, with more developments to come.

-To work as an AIN/PCA with us you need to hold a Cert III/IV in Ageing Support/Individual Support/Health Services Assistance.
-To work as an EN you will need a Diploma of Nursing and an AHPRA number, and to work as an RN you need a Bachelor of Nursing degree and an AHPRA number.
-You will generally need 6 months or 1 year of Australian paid experience for most residential aged care homes.
+An EN will need a Diploma of Nursing and an AHPRA registration, and an RN will need a Bachelor of Nursing degree and an AHPRA registration.
+You will generally need six months to one year of Australian paid experience to work in most residential aged care homes.

 Through working on a short term or ad-hoc basis, you can: